AidanTilgner/AidanTilgner/README.md

+I write about software over on Substack, at [Software and Synapses](https://softwareandsynapses.substack.com/).

 ## Hey there! 👋
 You there!
-Yeah you! 👋
+Yeah you!

 I hope you're having a great day!